 We could report, on the other hand, that 75% of the student body does NOT engage in frequent “binge” drinking.
 This would reinforce the attitudes and behaviors of those who do not engage in such behaviors.
 In essence, it would help empower them to avoid such behaviors.

 Emphasizing pervasive drinking problems on campus may end up being counterproductive.
 That’s if students’ highly excessive misperceptions of the actual behaviors and attitudes on campus become even more inflated.
 Thus, an alternative is to report the same information a bit differently.
 That’s by focusing on the majority behavior and creating a more positive mindset about acceptable social norms.

 Of course, the the actual data remain the same, whether presented negatively or positively.
-While oncern about the abuse of alcohol must not be neglected, we must always carefully consider the impact of the message on those who receive it.
+We must remain concerned about the abuse of alcohol.
+However, we must always carefully consider the impact of the message on those who receive it.

 So this approach involves correcting the distorted misperceptions of students.
 And it does so by giving the actual, positive facts regarding alcohol consumption patterns among their peers?

 That’s it in a nutshell.
 Much of our research is now directed toward learning the most effective ways of correcting false beliefs about drinking.
 Unfortunately, the development of programs to address these misperceptions is still in its adolescence.
 A variety of reliable techniques are emerging now to collect and communicate data on norms and misperceptions.